solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

   wallet installed ( like the fake wallet we installed in Prerequisites )
 - You get stuck in a forever loop while calling `increment` → This is likely due to you reaching a Devnet airdrop rate limit.
-Take out the airdrop section in `CounterButton` and manually send some Devnet sol to your wallet’s address (printed in the console)
+Take out the airdrop section in `CounterButton` and manually send some Devnet SOL to your wallet’s address (printed in the console)

 That's it!
 You've made your first Solana Mobile dApp.
 If you get stuck, feel